 Introduction: For those of you who have been gaming for a long time, you probably already know what the best motherboard for your particular needs is.
-But for those who are new to the world of gaming, we’re going to run down some of the details.
+But for those who are new to the world of gaming, we’re going to run down some of the details about the best DDR3 motherboard for gaming.
 Here’s what you should be looking for when choosing the right motherboard for your gaming rig.

 With DDR3 technology, you can use both your system memory and graphics memory at their maximum performance.
 The best way to determine if you have an ideal motherboard for your needs is to take some time to learn more about the components and see if you can pinpoint the exact type of motherboard you need.